BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 26/02/2023
 ---
 Saturday was ok 👍.
 I walked a bit in the morning and then worked.
 In the evening I went to a youth meeting and it was nice.
+27/02/2023
+---
+Ehh Sunday Sunday 🙄 - it was mentally tough day.

+28/02/2023
+---
+It's already the last day of February 😬!
+Time flies by 🤔.
+Today I worked very long and I have a very nagging pain in my left shoulder.
+I didn't even do the bench press today because of the pain.

+01/03/2023
+---
+I completed my second 30 day challenge this year - eat 3300+ kcal 🍌🍌.
+It was quite fun, but hard at sometimes 😆.

+02/03/2023
+---
+Wednesday went pretty well 👍.
+I started a new 30 day challenge - running everyday 🏃.

+03/03/2023
+---
+It was another pretty good day 😉.
+In the evening we were at the church for a service.

+04/03/2023
+---
+And it's Friday again 👈.
+In the evening we went to Piotrek and Zuzia.

+05/03/2023
+---
+Saturday passed very quickly 😏.
+I spent most of Saturday at work 😶 - that's not good :<